tsyne/tsyne/DESIGNER_TODO.md

 #### 1. Drag-and-Drop Widget Reordering
 **Status**: Not implemented
-**Impact**: High - essential for visual editing UX
+**Impact**: High - essential for visual editing UX.

-Currently widgets can only be added or deleted.
 Users should be able to drag widgets within the tree to reorder siblings or move between containers.
 **Implementation Notes**:
 - HTML5 drag and drop API
 - Visual drop indicators